rubyandcoffee/reading_list/README.md

 ## Features

+- **Comprehensive Book Management**
-- Manage books, authors, genres, and series
+  Manage and organize a library of books, authors, genres, and series effortlessly.

-- Search functionality using Ransack
+- **Advanced Search Functionality**
+  Easily find books, authors, or genres using powerful search capabilities provided by the Ransack gem.

+- **Generate PDF Reports**
-- Export your book shopping list to PDF using Wicked PDF
+  Export your customized book shopping list or other data into a professionally styled PDF, powered by Wicked PDF.

+- **Book Ratings and Reviews**
-- Add ratings to your books
+  Add ratings to your books to keep track of your preferences, helping you make informed decisions about your next read.

-- Track your reading goals
+- **Reading Goals Tracking**
+  Stay motivated by setting and monitoring your personalized reading goals, ensuring steady progress in your literary journey.

+- **Individual Book Status Tracking**
-- Track the individual status of each of your books
+  Track the status of each book in your library — whether it's unread, currently reading, or completed — for seamless organization.

 ## Getting Started